-When the recommendation of the ad hoc committee is that the student does not satisfy the BCMB Program's standards of suitability for doctoral studies and should not be permitted to continue studies at the BCMB Program, then the recommendation, together with the academic records, factual determination, including any recommendations for sanctions (which shall include a brief statement explaining the sanctions), as well as any other materials the ad hoc committee deems appropriate, shall be forwarded to the Dean.
+When the recommendation of the ad hoc committee is that the student does not satisfy the Master of Science Program in Clinical Epidemiology and Health Services Research Program's standards of suitability for doctoral studies and should not be permitted to continue studies at the Master of Science Program in Clinical Epidemiology and Health Services Research Program, then the recommendation, together with the academic records, factual determination, including any recommendations for sanctions (which shall include a brief statement explaining the sanctions), as well as any other materials the ad hoc committee deems appropriate, shall be forwarded to the Dean.
 The Dean shall then review the recommendation and formulate her/his own position on the matter.
 The Dean has the discretion to rely on the record created by the ad hoc committee or to reopen the process to gather additional information.
 The student shall have an opportunity to submit whatever information he or she believes is relevant to the consideration.
 The recommendations of the ad hoc committee, shall be forwarded to the Program Director, Program Chair and Dean for final action.